RayanBassetti/data-2020/README.md

 - Clients table :
     - Do something about the column with date type, the front translates them as such, giving long dates and not just DD-MM-YYYY

+- Alertes :
+    - A better handle of the number of queries/filters to apply to call the alertes
+    - Refresh the list when an alert status changes

 ### GROUPE 14 : BASSETTI - COLLIGNON - BOUSSAID - MISBACH